-To prevent the Device from being damaged, NEVER leave any of the Battery Monitor's red or blue wires unconnected.
-If you have not installed a shunt, and use the Device for measuring battery voltage, connect both wires to the positive terminal of the battery.
+To prevent the Device from being damaged, NEVER leave Device YELLOW and BLUE wires not connected.
+If you have not installed a shunt, and use the Device for measuring battery voltage only, connect V+ (Red), Vs+(Yellow) and Vs- (Blue) wires to the positive terminal of the battery.
 Make sure to use a marine grade power cable with proper voltage, current, temperature, and water/oil resistance ratings.